 Skip to content

-What topical NSAIDs do and how they differ from steroids
+How topical NSAIDs work and how they differ from steroids

-Topical non-steroidal anti-inflammatory drugs (NSAIDs) inhibit cyclooxygenase (COX-1 and COX-2), which reduces prostaglandin synthesis in ocular tissues.
-Prostaglandins contribute to pain, miosis, and increased vascular permeability, especially around ocular surgery.
+Topical non-steroidal anti-inflammatory drugs (NSAIDs) inhibit cyclooxygenase (COX-1 and COX-2), reducing prostaglandin synthesis in ocular tissues.
+Prostaglandins contribute to pain, miosis, blood-aqueous barrier breakdown, and increased vascular permeability — all of which are particularly relevant around ocular surgery.

-Unlike topical corticosteroids, NSAIDs do not typically raise intraocular pressure and do not provide the same broad immunosuppression.
-Their main value is targeted prostaglandin suppression for analgesia and cystoid macular edema (CME) risk reduction.
-They are commonly paired with topical steroids, which are strong for anterior segment inflammation but are less direct at blocking prostaglandins.
+Unlike topical corticosteroids, NSAIDs do not raise intraocular pressure, do not promote cataract formation, and do not provide broad immunosuppression.
+Their main clinical value is targeted prostaglandin suppression for analgesia, cystoid macular edema (CME) prophylaxis, and maintaining pupil dilation during surgery.
+They are commonly paired with topical steroids, which suppress upstream inflammatory mediators through different pathways.
+Together, the two classes provide more complete perioperative inflammation control and CME risk reduction than either alone.

 Common clinical indications

-• Refractive surgery (PRK and LASIK): Short-term pain control early after surgery, especially after PRK with a bandage contact lens.
+• Refractive surgery (PRK and LASIK): Short-term pain control early after PRK, especially with a bandage contact lens.
+Duration is typically brief (2–4 days) to avoid delayed epithelial healing.

-• Corneal abrasion or foreign body removal: Very limited duration use for significant acute discomfort, with close attention to epithelial healing and follow-up.
+• Corneal abrasion or foreign body removal: Very limited duration for significant acute discomfort, with close attention to epithelial healing and follow-up.
+Not a substitute for treating the underlying cause.

-Selection is usually based on the clinical goal (perioperative CME prophylaxis vs short-term corneal pain), dosing convenience, and surface tolerance.
+Selection is based on the clinical goal (perioperative CME prophylaxis vs short-term corneal pain), dosing convenience, surface tolerability, and cost.
+Commonly used ophthalmic NSAIDs:

-Diclofenac and older formulations: Effective, but some reports associate use in compromised corneas with a higher risk of epithelial toxicity.
-Use cautiously and avoid prolonged dosing on non-healed surfaces.
+• Diclofenac 0.1% (Voltaren Ophthalmic): Effective, but some reports associate prolonged use in compromised corneas with a higher risk of epithelial toxicity and corneal melting events.
+Available generically.
+Use cautiously and avoid extended dosing on non-healed surfaces.

 Ocular NSAID Medications